Countly/countly-sdk-documentation/android/current.md

 </p>
 <h1 id="01HC29WEYDQWW3351APKG4219Q">User Feedback</h1>
 <p>
-  <span style="font-weight: 400;">There are a couple ways of receiving feedback from your users: star-rating dialog, the rating widget and the feedback widgets (survey, nps).</span>
+  <span style="font-weight: 400;">There are several ways to receive user feedback: the Star Rating Dialog and the Feedback Widgets (Survey, NPS, Rating).</span>
 </p>
 <p>
-  <span style="font-weight: 400;">Star-rating dialog allows users to give feedback as a rating from 1 to 5.
-The rating widget allows users to rate using the same 1 to 5 rating system as well as leave a text comment.
-Feedback widgets (survey, nps) allow for even more textual feedback from users.</span>
+  <span style="font-weight: 400;">Star Rating Dialog allows users to give feedback by rating it from 1 to 5.
+Feedback Widgets (Survey, NPS, Rating) allow for even more textual feedback from users.</span>
 </p>
-<h2 id="h_01HAVQDM5VDY31NB5X2KRAKKW9">Ratings</h2>
+<h2 id="h_01HAVQDM5VDY31NB5X2KRAKKW9">Star Rating Dialog</h2>
-<h3 id="h_01HAVQDM5V8DKE0V808A24Z7W0">Star Rating Dialog</h3>
 <p>
   <span style="font-weight: 400;">Star-rating integration provides a dialog for receiving users’ feedback about the application.
 It contains a title, a simple message explaining its uses, a 1-to-5-star meter for receiving users’ ratings, and a dismiss button in case the user does not want to give a rating.</span>
 </p>